QUICK RESULTS

 What is a raw, post-process, and post-thaw sample?

-Post-Process Sample - This is a specimen that has been processed in the laboratory to reduce the number of non-motile or “dead cells” and other contaminants such as round cells, red blood cells, and white blood cells.
+This specimen has been processed in the laboratory to concentrate motile sperm and reduce non-motile sperm and other cellular components, such as round cells and red and white blood cells.

 What factors impact sperm health?